My coverage of the Chick-fil-A Peach Bowl FCA Breakfast

 Georgia Tech’s #2 Isma’il Muhammad slams one early over NC State’s #14 Engin Atsur during play at the Alexander Memorial Coliseum in Atlanta, Georgia, February 13, 2005.
 The final score was NC State 53 and Georgia Tech 51.

 Isma’il is one of those photos most players either love or hate.
 I love that Isma’l flew over the NC State player Atsur for a slam.
-It made the ESPN highlights during that week play over and over.
+It made the ESPN highlights play over and over during that week.
 When Isma’l graduated, the coach had a large print made and gave it to him.

 I just thought I would share some of my favorite sports images that I now have in my most recent “Sports Portfolio.”

-This first photo is of Kerri Walsh spiking the volleyball against Jenny Krop & teammate Nancy Mason in the 3rd round of the Women’s $100,000 AVP Crocs Tour at Atlantic Station in Atlanta.
+This first photo shows Kerri Walsh spiking the volleyball against Jenny Krop and teammate Nancy Mason in the third round of the Women’s $100,000 AVP Crocs Tour at Atlantic Station in Atlanta.

 Georgia Bulldog’s #2 Defensive Back Maurice Smith breaks up the pass to North Carolina Tarheel’s #3 Ryan Switzer in their win over UNC 33 to 24 during the Chick-fil-A Kickoff game at the Georgia Dome.

-I love the photo is the anticipation of the big play, and we see both the offense and defense in a very competitive and athletic moment.
+I love the photo because it shows the anticipation of the big play.
+We see both the offense and defense in a very competitive and athletic moment.
 Both players appear to be giving it their all at the moment.

 Georgia Bulldog’s Freshman Running Back #35 Brian Herrien Scored his first collegiate touchdown.
 In contrast, UNC’s Safety #15 Donnie Miles could not stop him during tonight’s Chick-fil-A Kickoff Game on September 3, 2016, at the Georgia Dome.
 [Nikon D5, Sigma 120-300mm ƒ/2.8 DG OS HSM S, Sigma TC-2001 2x, ISO 45600, ƒ/5.6, 1/4000]

-I love the effort made by both the teams in the moment of competition.
+I love the effort made by both the teams during the competition.
 Games are about getting a touchdown and defending, all wrapped up in a split second.

 Jaron Nunnemaker attempts to ride Hot Rod during the 2004 RBR Atlanta Classic at the Georgia Dome.